Laudir de Oliveira

+Career

 Oliveira grew up in Rio de Janeiro, and started working professionally in music in the 1960s, accompanying Brazilian musicians such as Sérgio Mendes and Marcos Valle.
 In 1968 he moved to the United States.
 Credited simply as "Laudir", he also appeared on Joe Cocker's 1969 debut album, playing on his hit single "Feelin' Alright".

+Work with Chicago

 In 1973, Oliveira was invited to play with Chicago on the band's sixth album.
 As Robert Lamm and James Pankow recalled, "Laudir was an incredible percussionist.
 He was an incredible player.
 He came out of Sergio Mendes.
 At first we experimented with using percussion in the studio, and we liked the way the percussion held the tempos together so much that we decided to keep the percussion aspect part of the band. ...
 Terry Kath in particular felt the need for a percussionist to keep the grooves, the tempo steady".
 According to Chicago's drummer Danny Seraphine, "[Laudir's style and mine] fit together perfectly, creating a layered and full sound that reinforced the strong Latin influence that had been building in our music".

 After playing on the albums Chicago VI and Chicago VII as a sideman, Oliveira officially joined the band in 1974.
-The blend of jazz-rock and Brazilian rhythm resulting from his presence would end up defining many of the band's hits, including "Happy Man", "Call on Me", "Mongonucleosis" and "If You Leave Me Now".
+The blend of jazz-rock and Brazilian rhythm resulting from his presence would end up defining many of the band's hits, including "(I've Been) Searchin' So Long", "Call on Me", "Old Days" and "If You Leave Me Now".
 He subsequently appeared on all the albums from Chicago VIII through Chicago XIV.
 Apart from playing percussion, de Oliveira also provided vocals to "You Get It Up" from Chicago X (1976) and co-authored "Life Is What It Is" on Chicago 13 (1979).

 Parallel to Chicago, Oliveira continued to work as a session man.
 In 1978, he played with The Jacksons on their album Destiny.

 During his tenure in Chicago, De Oliveira grew particularly close to guitarist Terry Kath.
 De Oliveira was the last band member to see Kath alive the night before he died following a gun-related accident in 1978.